Year One Shiatsu course

 |8||5 (Gabi) / 6 (Tamsin) May

-Practice classes: The next Practice Class will be on 19th January 2018 5.30pm-7.30pm at Lothian Road, Edinburgh.
-All levels welcome.
-Please bring futon or mat, cushion and blanket if possible (if not, come anyway!).
-A chance to meet other Shiatsu people and receive some lovely treatment.
+Usually, all levels of experience are welcome.
+Please bring a futon or mat, cushion and blanket if possible (if not, come anyway!).
+These sessions are a chance to meet other Shiatsu people and receive some lovely treatment.

 To make an application, please send us an email stating your name, address, phone number and email.
 Also any previous and relevant experience you might have (this is a course for beginners) and stating why you are interested in learning Shiatsu.